-Trains at Bruton, Castle Cary and Gillingham
+Trains at Bruton and Castle Cary

 and rail links with the rest of the country, also local bus and coach information